RedisX

 ...

 The redisxRequest() sends a command with up to three arguments.
 If the command takes fewer than 3 parameters, then the remaining ones must be set to NULL.
 This function thus offers a simple interface for running most basic sequential queries.
-In cases where 3 parameters are nut sufficient, you may use redisxArrayRequest() instead, e.g.:
+In cases where 3 parameters are not sufficient, you may use redisxArrayRequest() instead, e.g.:

 ...